Wire report

 What happened

-According to The Guardian’s source item, Signal One review – Dennis Quaid and David Thewlis star in high-concept, low-risk first contact yarn, Sci-fi about the inventor of a device to communicate with aliens, in which scientists spend too much time talking astrophysics at each other Steven Spielberg’s Disclosure Day is not alone in the universe.
+According to The Guardian’s linked item, Signal One review – Dennis Quaid and David Thewlis ballast high-concept, low-risk first contact yarn, Sci-fi about the inventor of a device to communicate with aliens, in which scientists spend too much time talking astrophysics at each other Steven Spielberg’s Disclosure Day is not alone in the universe.
 It is now joined by another sci-fi about Earth’s first contact with intelligent extraterrestrial life in the form of a high-concept, low-risk, talky drama from writer-director Jonathan Sobol.
 It stars Isabelle Fuhrman as Dr Annika Cask, a brilliant young computer scientist, already famous for taking the first photograph of dark matter.
 Predictably for this kind of film, Annika has a tragic backstory (the death in childhood of her sister) which drives her single mindedness and has left her with a deep sense of the fragility of life.
 She takes a job for brash tech billionaire Dennis Quaid, working on a top-secret project on his private island in the Caribbean.
 On the helicopter she’s join

 Context